Constraints Example: Minor-Embedding

-This chapter shows how to minor-embed the QUBO created in the previous chapter onto a QPU, in this case, a D-Wave 2000Q with its Chimera graph.
+This chapter explains how the QUBO created in the previous chapter is minor-embedded onto a QPU, in this case, an Advantage QPU with its Pegasus graph.

-It is intended to walk you through the minor-embedding and unembedding process for a simple problem so that you understand how it works.
-D-Wave provides automatic minor embedding tools, and if you are submitting your problem to a Leap quantum-classical hybrid solver, the solver handles all interactions with the QPU.
-For more information, see the Ocean software documentation.
+D‑Wave provides automatic minor-embedding tools, and if you are submitting your problem to a Leap service’s quantum-classical hybrid solver, the solver handles all interactions with the QPU.

-The QUBO developed for an exactly-one-true constraint with three variables in the Constraints Example: Problem Formulation chapter can be represented by the triangular graph shown in Figure 30.
+The QUBO developed for an exactly-one-true constraint with three variables in the Constraints Example: Problem Formulation chapter, \(2ab + 2ac + 2bc - a - b - c\), can be represented by the triangular graph shown in Figure 32.

 Triangular graph